 The community and area of Wheeland (also locally referred to as “Veeland”) is found between Blue Hills and Northwest Point.
 Until recent years, this area supported very little development and largely only saw small farm fields, where maize, pigeon peas, squash and okra would be grown.

-Today, the general Wheeland area is home to two local residential neighborhoods: Millennium Heights, which is inland to the southwest of Blue Hills, and Wheeland Settlement, which is closer to the beach and directly to the west of Blue Hills.
+Today, the general Wheeland area is home to two local residential neighborhoods: Millennium Heights, which is inland to the southwest of Blue Hills, and Wheeland Settlement (also known as Belglade Gardens), which is closer to the beach and directly to the west of Blue Hills.

 Wheeland is the last settled region on the west of Providenciales before the undeveloped regions of Northwest Point and Malcolm’s Road Beach.